Miguel Cabrera Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the sixth-ranked team ERA across all league pitching staffs (3.47).
+- The Brewers have a 3.50 team ERA that ranks eighth across all MLB pitching staffs.

-- The Brewers rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- Brewers pitchers combine to surrender 25 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- His last time out came on Wednesday against the Seattle Mariners, when the right-hander threw five innings, surrendering four earned runs while giving up five hits.
+- The left-hander's most recent time out came on Wednesday against the Seattle Mariners, when he tossed 7 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.